DrewPDWeber/Trees/README.md

 ---
 ## Donations

-- Help us make a greener Canada!
+ We do not ask for personal donations but you can help us make a greener Canada!
 Donate to contibute to plant trees in British Columbia
 <p align="center">
   <a href="https://onetreeplanted.org/collections/canada/products/british-columbia-forests">
     <img src="https://raw.githubusercontent.com/DrewPDWeber/Trees/master/onetreeplanted.png?token=AMS3D7IIHMX5L7IT2PXEVI26SDBFM" alt="OneTreePlanted" width="80" height="80">